 One of the primary functions of the Child Support Service Department (CSSD) is to enforce (collect) child support, family support and spousal support.
 In most cases we enforce current child support, family support and spousal support only until the child reaches the age of majority (AOM) or emancipates by law.
 The AOM in California is eighteen (18).
 However, if a child becomes 18 years old and is still a full time high school student, the current child support order continues until the date the child graduates or becomes nineteen (19) years old, whichever occurs first.
 A child may emancipate before the age of 18 by marrying, joining the armed forces, or by court order.

 We enforce child support and family support arrears (past-due support) until they are paid in full.
-However, we enforce spousal support arrears only if we are also enforcing child support or family support arrears.
+However, we enforce spousal support when a current child support order has already been established and is being enforced by an LCSA in addition to the dependent (s) residing with the custodial parent.

 There are many enforcement tools we can use to collect support.
 An Income Withholding Order (IWO) is issued in every case we enforce.
 If the Person Paying Support (PPS) has a job, the IWO is sent to his or her employer.
 The employer automatically deducts the monthly support payments from the PPS’s wages.
 If the PPS is self-employed or works for cash, other enforcement tools are used to collect support.
 It is important to remember that every case is unique; what works for one case may not work for others.
 What follows are brief descriptions of some of the enforcement tools commonly used by CSSD.